bsccf/Uni-notes/Electrical and electronic systems/1a Electrostatics/the triboelectric effect.md

 Please pet the cat.

-(This cat is responsible for the de)
+(This cat is responsible for the destruction of multiple military and commercial aircraft)